 Are Ricoma embroidery machines any good?

 Yes — we score the EM-1010 8.1/10.
-The value is real: ten needles and a large field at roughly six-needle Brother money, with well-reviewed onboarding for first-time commercial buyers.
+The value is not marginal: ten needles and a 12.2×8.3-inch field for less than half what a six-needle Brother costs, with well-reviewed onboarding for first-time commercial buyers.
 The trade-off is a smaller dealer network, so servicing and resale lean on the company rather than a local shop.

 Ricoma vs Brother multi-needle — which is better for a small business?